anshuman-8/Flight/README.md

 # Flight

-This repository is for my Oop's semester project.
+This repository is for my OOP's semester project.